7ossam-amir/FInal_NLP_Project/README.markdown

    - Upload a video, track objects, and generate threat analysis reports.

 ### Running in a Jupyter Notebook (e.g., Google Colab)
+- **You can directly use the "FinalNotebookNLP" in the project folder, Or:**.

 1. **Clone the Repository**: